Karl Hauch recaps 2018 in Bruderheim - FortSaskOnline.com

 "Passing the interim budget for any community is a big thing.
 We passed the interim budget, there was some work to get it down to where it is at now.
 Is that perfect?
 Well, no, but I think it's better than what we had going in," added Hauch.
 "It maintains the services and allows us to move forward with plans for the future."

-Overall, the year marked a lot of modifications to the Town of Bruderheim, but also a surge in new ideas for the years to come.
+Overall, the year marked a lot of modifications to the town of Bruderheim, but also a surge in new ideas for the years to come.

 "2018 was kind of a year to complete some activities and spring forward new ones for 2019," Hauch summarized.